 Even if you’re not writing a full-on business plan, the same principles apply when organising your startup.
 You may be planning just to buy a sewing machine and get straight to work, but even this is a time and resource commitment.

 If you’re investing effort and have goals for the future, put down in writing how your business will take shape, including plans and ideas for:

+Think about where you're going to sell clothes.
 Is it going to be you selling pieces on a stall for now?
 Or are you going to be an online retailer?
 Could Facebook Marketplace or Instagram be a good place to start?
 If so, check out our guide on how to sell on Facebook Marketplace and how to sell on Instagram before you get started.

 Read more about online retailer insurance.

 Maybe you’re even planning to open a bricks and mortar shop.
 Whatever option you go for, most businesses will need to register as self-employed with HMRC for tax purposes, and factor in time to sort out any licenses or permits (especially if you’re planning to trade on the street or at a market).

 You'll also need to research the rules you must follow before selling clothes online, buying from or selling abroad, or storing personal details from your customers, fanbase or even your suppliers.

 Even if it’s just you managing the business, are there any other key people involved who you’re going to rely on?
 For example, a designer, accountant, people to help you with setting up a stall, storage etc?

 This might just be one hero product, or you could have a long list of items.
 Be aware of your product list and think about how you plan to manufacture, stock and store pieces, along with particular packaging needs.